Ryan Gosling And Eva Mendes’ Baby Appears Before Oscar 2017, Wife Stays Behind

 Because Oscar 2017 is more hyped than Golden Globes, all of Hollywood has been curious whether he will bring Eva Mendes on the red carpet.
 But it looks like that will be unlikely.

-“One source tells Us Weekly that Gosling, who is nominated for Best Actor for his performance in La La Land, won’t be bringing his ladylove, while another insider maintains that Gosling doesn’t plan on attending the event solo,” reports Us Weekly.
+“One source tells Us Weekly that Gosling, who is nominated for Best Actor for his performance in La La Land, won’t be bringing his ladylove, while another insider maintains that Gosling doesn’t plan on attending the event solo,” reported Us Weekly.

 The only time that Ryan and Eva stood side by side on a red carpet was when they starred in the same movie, A Place Beyond the Pines, which also was the time that their romance bloomed.